Category Archives for "Hypertufa How-To"

 That’s about it!
 There’s nothing complicated about using an additive of this type.

 There Is A Procedure For Correctly Combining Your Hypertufa Recipe’s Ingredients

 There is no sense in making mistakes during the mixing process.
-As with most things in life, we certainly can learn from others mishaps.
+As with most things in life, we certainly can learn from others mishaps (you can also take look at a hypertufa mixing video here).
 I truly want you to avoid unnecessary guesswork so that your ‘tufa garden art project turns out a success.